mlambardi/truncLCdist/README.md

 Also see our working paper for the rationale:

 * Lambardi di San Miniato, M., Kenne-Pagui, E.C.
-(2022) *Scalable random number generation for truncated log-concave distributions*. arXiv preprints. https://doi.org/10.48550/arXiv.2204.01364
+(2024) *Reliable simulation of extremely-truncated log-concave distributions*.
+Journal of Statistical Computation and Simulation, 1--24. https://doi.org/10.1080/00949655.2024.2406954